mamisaki/RTPSpy/README.md

 ## Installation
 Every command should be entered in the terminal (Terminal application on OSX and Ubuntu console on WSL).
-Following instructions are supposed to install the package in the home directory.
+Instructions below are supposed to install the package in the home directory.
 If you want to install another place, replace the path '~/RTPSpy' appropriately.

 ### Clone the packages
 ```